 8. There are ways to get into court much quicker on what are called “Applications” or “Interlocutory matters”.
 However, at these early hearings, parties are not able to appear in person and all of the arguments must be done on paper and what are known as “Affidavits”.

 All this means that if you do not get the chance to actually talk to a Judge in person when you first separate and must confine your arguments to written documents in the lead up to trial, you need a good lawyer to get your points across to the Court in your paperwork (called “affidavits”).

 The most important thing is not to act yourself without advice; never act without getting proper advice first.
-Never think that any decision has to be made so quickly that you can't get advice first; at Armour & Allen we understand that these types of matters can come up at the most inopportune moments.
-That reason, we provide a service 7 days a week.
-We will answer the phone 7 days a week-ring any time and a lawyer will help you with your enquiry.
+Never think that any decision has to be made so quickly that you can’t get advice first; at Armour Allen Lawyers we understand that these types of matters can come up at the most inopportune moments.
+That reason, we provide a service 7 day telephone service so you can ring any time and a lawyer will help you with your enquiry.

 We have over 40 years experience in family law and have defended thousands of divorce cases across Adelaide.
 We recommend to see a lawyer first before you do anything to make life so much easier for you once a separation actually occurs.
 You need to take great care to know exactly what your rights and entitlements are before you make the final step of announcing separation.